-- Promoting the adoption of efficient and greener technologies and systems that can be used across various sectors such as agriculture and water among others. - Promoting and development of Disaster Preparedness and Early Warning Systems that will ensure that communities are able to better prepare, mitigate and rebuild after disasters. - Enhancing mitigation measures on climate change and environmental degradation. - Advocating for policies that help mitigate environmental degradation and climate change, and environment and climate change financing to the most vulnerable communities in Kenya.
+- Enhancing mitigation measures on climate change and environmental degradation. - Advocating for policies that help mitigate environmental degradation and climate change, and environment and climate change financing to the most vulnerable communities in Kenya.

-2.1.4.
-Enterprise Development and Inclusive Market Systems
+2.1.4 Enterprise Development and Inclusive Market Systems

 There is growing recognition that market-led diversification and enterprise development can broaden income opportunities and improve livelihoods for rural poor communities.
-To respond to this demand, there is need for approaches and methods that enable local service providers and community development organizations to provide effective front-line support to rural people's market linkage initiatives.
-This will result in communities developing commercially viable livelihoods strategies that can capture benefits from local, national and higher value markets, thereby increasing local market initiatives and income while decreasing poverty and dependence.
+To respond to this demand, there is a need for approaches and methods that enable local service providers and community development organizations to provide effective front-line support to rural people's market linkage initiatives.
+This will result in communities developing commercially viable livelihood strategies that can capture benefits from local, national, and higher-value markets, thereby increasing local market initiatives and income while decreasing poverty and dependence.

 Across the livelihood interventions and enterprise development, rural communities also continue to experience the impact of changes in market rules, which can often be pivotal moments for empowerment or sometimes disempowerment.
-For example, the regulations requiring a minimum of 30% access to government procurement opportunities for youth and women has brought about new opportunities for enterprise development and economic empowerment.

-Another example here is the emergence of a growing need to explore the possibilities of applying inclusive Value Chain Development (VCD) interventions targeting households living in extreme poverty in an effort to catalyze sustained food security and to improve livelihoods.
-Across different program landscapes, the key implications for growing enterprise development and inclusive market systems for PEN include the following;
+For example, the regulations requiring a minimum of 30% access to government procurement opportunities for youth and women have brought about new opportunities for enterprise development and economic empowerment.
+Another example here is the emergence of a growing need to explore the possibilities of applying inclusive Value Chain Development (VCD) interventions targeting households living in extreme poverty to catalyze sustained food security and improve livelihoods.
+Across different program landscapes, the key implications for growing enterprise development and inclusive market systems for PEN Kenya include the following;

-- Promoting value addition and market chains among producers in the agricultural sector and cottage industries. - Support job creation, opportunities and increase in household incomes for disadvantaged households and underserved groups in rural and urban informal settlements through enterprise skills enhancement. - Work more deliberately with partners in both private and public sectors towards the realization of inclusive market systems.
+- Promoting value addition and market chains among producers in the agricultural sector and cottage industries. - Support job creation, opport unities, and increase in household incomes for disadvantaged households and underserved groups in rural and urban informal settlements through enterprise skills enhancement. - Work more deliberately with partners in both private and public sectors towards the realization of inclusive market systems.

-2.1.5.
-Devolution and Citizen Engagement in Public Affairs
+2.1.5 Devolution and Citizen Engagement in Public Affairs

-Devolution is one of the mains thrusts of Kenya's 2010 landmark constitutional architecture.
-The Constitution and devolution in particular, aim to move Kenya towards a more equitable and inclusive future while addressing disparities and historical patterns of marginalization.
+Devolution is one of the main thrusts of Kenya's 2010 landmark constitutional architecture.
+The Constitution and devolution chapter, in particular, aim to move Kenya towards a more equitable and inclusive future while addressing disparities and historical patterns of marginalization.
 But devolution does not automatically lead to an improvement in equality or social justice for that matter.
-Indeed, devolution like many forms of decentralization can sometimes be associated with growing inequality, and it should be obvious why this is so.
-Based on PEN's core mandate and mission, the major area of interest are those areas in the Constitution and devolution that speak to citizen engagement and the promotion of sustainable development of communities for social justice, institution building, partnerships, resource development and policy influencing.
+Indeed, devolution, like many forms of decentralization, can sometimes be associated with growing inequality, and it should be obvious why this is so.
+Based on PEN Kenya's core mandate and mission, the major areas of interest are those areas in the Constitution and devolution that speak to citizen engagement and the promotion of sustainable development of communities for social justice, institution building, partnerships, resource development, and policy influencing.